bwRavencl/ControllerBuddy-Install-Script/README.md

 Run `Update ControllerBuddy` from the Start menu to get the latest updates for ControllerBuddy and the ControllerBuddy-Profiles.

+> [!IMPORTANT]
-**Important:** Always make sure that your gamepad is connected before running the script!
+> Always make sure that your gamepad is connected before running the script!

 ## 🗑️ Uninstalling